PolianaBelo/cypress-api-testing/README.md

 ## Getting Started

 The instructions bellow will help you to get the project up and running on your machine.
-It was developed using Visual Studio Code.

 ### Prerequisites